 Its operation is intended to be very close to what a classic application could offer (downloaded from a store).
-We tell you more in this article about reasons to use progressive web apps, their advantages, disadvantages, and what differences to make with a native application.
+We tell you more in this article about reasons to use progressive web application, their advantages, disadvantages, and what differences to make with a native application.

 PWAs are presented by Google as “Websites that took all the right vitamins” or supercharged websites that have certain advantages.

 Just like a website (since the PWA is a website), you only need to update the server to deploy the Progressive Web Apps.
-In addition, PWAs can be added to the PlayStore in beta version (and therefore visible and findable via a search).
+In addition, PWAs can be added to the PlayStore in the beta version (and therefore visible and findable via a search).

 Like a standard website, there is no need to download the entire app.
-It can also be added on the home (even if the manipulation is not as easy as for a native application) to be accessible as a native application.
+It can also be added to the home (even if the manipulation is not as easy as for a native application) to be accessible as a native application.
 Finally, it can be viewed offline.